How to Pitch and Get Published, According to a Magazine Editor

 Hey everyone, I hope you’re having an awesome week so far!
 Today’s post is something I’m really excited to share with you because I think it will help a lot of you out.
 If you’re an aspiring writer or editor, I believe the best thing you can do for yourself is get published in as many places as possible that align with a career you want to have.
 Getting your work published in different outlets gives you lots of credibility and you can build your network of writers and editors that you know.
 (In this tumultuous media age, trust me, that doesn’t hurt.)

 While pitching can seem daunting, I promise you can do it, and I’ve got a few insider tips about how to help you not just write a pitch email but to actually see it published somewhere.
 As many of you know, I’m an editor at Interview Magazine and I was previously an editor at NYLON so I’ve had lots of experience both writing and reviewing pitches.
 I hope that this gives you the confidence to put your ideas out there and see them turn into stories.
+If after reading this you want even more pitching advice, check out my e-book Right on Pitch, available for only $9.
 Here are my best tips about writing pitch emails to editors.

 If you’ve never met the editor you’re pitching to in person, make sure you let them know who you are and what experiences you have that give you clout.
 I’d probably start with something along these lines:

 Hi there!
 My name is Austen Tosone and I’m a writer and editor living in New York.
 My work has been published in Interview, NYLON, New York Magazine, Cosmopolitan, and Bustle, and I’m very interested in contributing to your publication.